This entire site Copyright© 1997-2017 Don C. Warrington. All rights reserved.

 Beyond that, the open hammers, Vulcan's "signature" so to speak, had one key advantage: one could see the ram stroke, which was another method of verifying the energy output of the hammer during operation.
 In addition to putting piles in the ground, impact pile drivers were (and are) used as a measuring tool to verify the load capacity of the pile, which is problematic if one doesn't know the energy output of the hammer.
 Open hammers are also easier to maintain because the working parts are easily accessible, a major advantage to the contractor.

 By the end of the 1930's Vulcan bowed to market pressure and introduced open type differential acting hammers to the market.
+(An early concept of this is here.)
 The closed configuration was tried once more in the 1950's with the "Mariner" hammers, but didn't get very far either.

 Open Super-Vulcan Hammers